rfranks/ai-chat-ehr/docs/architecture.md

 `LLMChain` sequentially, updating the variable map and aggregating outputs for inclusion in the final `ChainExecutionResponse`.
-The streaming endpoint executes non-final steps the same way but streams incremental chunks from the final LLM step as server-sent events, emitting metadata, intermediate step payloads, and a final response envelope when completion succeeds or an error occurs.
+The streaming endpoint executes non-final steps the same way but streams incremental chunks from the final LLM step as server-sent events, emitting metadata and intermediate step payloads.
+When the final LLM call completes successfully, the server sends a concluding `response` event containing the response envelope.
+Error cases instead emit `error` events and terminate without sending a final response envelope.

 ## Provider resolution